jochster/web-hugo-academic/content/authors/prof-claus-brenner/_index.md

     url: 'https://ikg.uni-hannover.de'

 # Short bio (displayed in user profile at end of posts)
-bio: Claus Brenner is currently a professor at the Institute of Cartography and Geoinformatics, Leibniz University Hannover.
-He received his Ph.D. at the University of Stuttgart, Faculty of Civil Engineering and Surveying in 2000.
-Since 2002, he is the head of the Junior Research Group ``Automatic Methods for Fusion, Reduction and Consistent Combination of Complex Heterogeneous Geoinformation".
-He received the Internationaler Carl Pulfrich award in 2001.
+bio: the head of the Junior Research Group ``Automatic Methods for Fusion, Reduction and Consistent Combination of Complex Heterogeneous Geoinformation".
 His research interests are laser scanning, image processing, and pattern recognition.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons